mapproxy/mapproxy/doc/install.rst

 MapProxy is written in Python, thus you will need a working Python installation.
 MapProxy works with Python 2.5, 2.6 and 2.7.

 MapProxy has some dependencies, other libraries that are required to run.
 Most dependencies are small Python libraries that will be installed automatically when you install MapProxy.
-There are two exceptions: libproj and PIL
+There are two exceptions for the base of MapProxy (libproj and PIL) and another for more advanced functionality (Shapely, GEOS, GDAL).

 libproj
 ~~~~~~~